Carol Barton

-Carol Barton (born 3 June 1954) is a book artist, paper engineer, curator, and educator.
-She is the proprietor of Popular Kinetics Press and has published several editions of artist books.
-She may be best known for her series of interactive workbooks, The Pocket Paper Engineer.
+Carol Barton (born 3 June 1954) is a book artist, paper engineer, curator, and educator known for her series of interactive workbooks, The Pocket Paper Engineer.

-Biography
+Barton is the proprietor of Popular Kinetics Press and has published several editions of artist books.

+Early life and education

 Barton was born in St. Louis, Missouri.

 She earned her BFA in 1976 from St. Louis School of Fine Arts at Washington University, and graduated as a painting major.

-While in college, she took a fundamentals class in three-dimensional design, during which she developed a fondness for how objects function from an engineering standpoint.
-This experience, in combination with her figurative work, seemed an early indicator of her interest in pop-up books.
+Career

-After moving Washington, D.C. in 1977, Barton was hired as an arts administrator at the Glen Echo Park Arts Center.
+After moving Washington, D.C., in 1977, Barton was hired as an arts administrator at the Glen Echo Park Arts Center.
 The Writers’ Center, a resident organization formed by graduates of Visual Studies Workshop in Rochester, New York, presented Barton's first exposure to the book arts.
 When The Writers’ Center received a grant from the National Endowment for the Arts to produce twenty artists’ books, Barton was invited as a participant in the project.
 She welcomed the opportunity to explore the book form as an artistic medium.

 Barton's first book, Beyond the Page (1981), was produced with use of die cuts and she found it to be a trying experience.
 She was prepared to abandon her work in the book arts until two things happened: She experienced success when her edition of Beyond the Page sold out and she was exposed by a friend to an early Italian Sleeping Beauty carousel book.
 She became enthralled with the concept that a book could be both sculptural and mechanical.

 Fueled by her renewed interest in the book arts, Barton embarked on a two-year study of movable and pop-up books, which began at the Smithsonian's Dibner Rare Book Library.
 She traveled to libraries and collections across the United States where she discovered a wide variety of books utilizing sculptural formats and uncommon engineering techniques.
 As she began to better understand the materials and methods used in the construction of these books, Barton began compiling ideas for the production of her own editions of artist books.